Earn SEUs for your CSP

 - Received training via live webinar delivered by any trainer other than a CST

-- Other Collaborative Learning -- Add details that explain why this is a learning activity for you
+- Other Collaborative Learning, including "facilitated" open space or facilitated face to face learning--add details that explain why this is a valuable collaborative learning activity for you.